 He joined Norwich City in 2013 but managed just six goals in 32 Premier League games and was unable to keep the Canaries in the top-flight.
-Since then, he’s turned out for Sheffield Wednesday and now finds himself in the A-League with Wellington Phoenix.
+Since then, he’s turned out for Sheffield Wednesday and A-League side Wellington Phoenix, while he’s now in India with Kerala Blasters.

 Current club: Livingston